 How to Protect Your Rabbits from Rabbit Hemorrhagic Disease (RHDV2)

-RHDV2 is an emerging, fatal disease that affects both domestic and wild rabbits that has recently spread to North America.
+RHDV2 is a fatal disease that affects both domestic and wild rabbits and has spread across North America.
 It is not contagious to humans or most other species.

 RHDV2 should not be taken lightly by rabbit owners.
 Unfortunately, most cases do not have any warning signs and result in death.
 However, there are ways to protect your rabbit from RHDV2 that we will cover in this article.